vikrambahl/vikrambahl.github.io/_posts/2019-06-01-notes-from-coursera-front-end-web-development-with-React.markdown

 	}
 ```

-Every Component class must execute the `render()` function within which it returns the JSX powered HTML code.
-This JSX code is executed and then rendered as part of that component.
+Every Component class must execute the `render()` function within which it returns the JSX powered HTML code. render() is the most used method for any React powered component which returns a JSX with backend data.
+It is seen as a normal function but render() function has to return something whether it is null.
+If the DOM Node already contains content rendered by React, this content will be updated to reflect the new React Element.

 ```javascript
   import React, { Component } from 'react'